ZakiNahhas/RentXProject/README.md

 </p>

 <h3 align="left">Features</h3>
-<p align="left"> --> A renter can easily upload photos of the product to be shared
+<p align="left"> --> A renter can easily upload photos of the product to be shared.
-                 --> Products are divided into categories
+                 --> Products are divided into categories.
-                 --> Categories can be filtered to make it easier to find something --> A search bar with auto complete to search for a specific product
+                 --> Categories can be filtered to make it easier to find something.
+                 --> A search bar with auto complete to search for a specific product.
 </p>

 <h3 align="left">Languages and Tools:</h3>